Ajfriel86/ReelOfFortune/README.md

 [View Deployed Site Here](https://ajfriel86.github.io/ReelOfFortune/)

 ## About
-This site is comprised of three main pages, and a thank you page.
+This site is comprised of three main pages and a Thank You page.
 It is based on a slot machine game you would find in a casino.
 The landing page displays the rules for the game with a button that takes you to the game.
-The second page, or game page, displays the game.
+The second page, or Game Page, displays the game.
-The third page has a contact form.
+The third page has a Contact form.
-The last page, which is only displayed once the form is submitted, displays a thank you message once the form has been submitted.
+The last page, which only displays a thank you message once the form has been submitted.
 The site was made using HTML, CSS, and JavaScript.
 I opted to create the JavaScript code using the programming paradigm, Object Orientated Programming, or O.O.P.